Different types of conservative care treatments and injections for chronic low back pain

 Physical therapy is the major component of the conservative approach to low back pain.
 The Caring Medical experience is that the results are often disappointing.

 Doctors at the University of Warwick in the United Kingdom came to a similar conclusion when they could not find clinical research evidence that physical therapy (therapist-delivered interventions) provided more than little to moderate benefits.6

 Many acute back injuries get better by themselves.
 Many of these patients do take some PT, whether formally at a Physical therapy facility, or more haphazardly at a chiropractor’s office, but it’s difficult to tell whether the results are any better or faster than they would be without the PT.
 Cases in which there is muscle weakness should have a prescribed regular program of strengthening exercises.

-Physical therapists may suggest the balance ball, yoga, and pilates which placing stress on healing low back ligaments.
+Physical therapists may suggest the balance ball, yoga, and pilates which place stress on healing low back ligaments.
 Prolotherapy doctors usually recommend exercises such as side plank, supine plank, and regular planks.
-In these, as in holding yoga poses, there is no movement that stress the spinal ligaments.
+In these, as in holding yoga poses, there is no movement that stresses the spinal ligaments.